K2-18b: Atmosphere and climate

 Observations with the Hubble Space Telescope have found that K2-18b has an atmosphere consisting of hydrogen with high metallicity.
 The presence of water vapour is likely (Note: Initially there were questions about whether the water vapour was actually methane.) but with uncertainty, as James Webb Space Telescope observations indicating concentrations of less than 0.1%; this may be due to the JWST seeing a dry stratosphere as the atmosphere is thought to have an efficient cold trap.
-Ammonia concentrations appear to be unmeasurably low.
-(Note: The lack of ammonia and methane in Neptune-like exoplanet atmospheres is known as the "missing methane problem", and is an unresolved mystery as of 2021.
+Ammonia concentrations appear to be unmeasurably low, (Note: The lack of ammonia and methane in Neptune-like exoplanet atmospheres is known as the "missing methane problem", and is an unresolved mystery as of 2021.
 The unusually low ammonia and methane concentrations could be due to life, photochemical processes, the freezing-out of methane) or due to issues with measurements.
 JWST observations indicate that methane and carbon dioxide each make up about 1% of the atmosphere although later observations cast some doubt on the presence of carbon dioxide.
 Other carbon oxides were not reported; only an upper limit to their concentrations (a few percent) has been established.
 The atmosphere makes up at most 6.2% of the planet's mass, and its composition probably resembles that of Uranus and Neptune.

 Whether there are hazes in K2-18b's atmosphere is unclear, while evidence for water clouds, the only kind of clouds likely to form at K2-18b, is conflicting.
 If they exist, the clouds are most likely icy but liquid water is possible.
 Apart from water, ammonium chloride, sodium sulfide, potassium chloride and zinc sulfide could form clouds in the atmosphere of K2-18b, depending on the planet's properties.
 Most computer models expect that a temperature inversion will form at high elevation, yielding a stratosphere.

 Evolution

 High-energy radiation from the star, such as hard (Note: Hard UV radiation means UV radiation with short wavelengths; shorter wavelengths imply a higher frequency and higher energy per photon.)
 UV radiation and X-rays, is expected to heat the upper atmosphere and fill it with hydrogen formed through the photodissociation of water, thus forming an extended hydrogen-rich exosphere that can escape from the planet.
 The X-ray and UV fluxes that K2-18b receives from K2-18 are considerably higher than the equivalent fluxes from the Sun; the hard UV radiation flux provides enough energy to drive this exosphere to escape at a rate of about 350±400 tons per second, too slow to remove the planet's atmosphere during its lifespan.
-Observations of decreases of Lyman alpha radiation emissions during transits of the planet may show the presence of such an exosphere; this discovery requires confirmation.
+Observations of decreases of Lyman alpha radiation emissions during transits of the planet may show the presence of such an exosphere, though this discovery requires confirmation.